semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - Research outputs
 - Funding information

 There are no fields in the ORCID data structure to collect sensitive information.

+You may choose to use your ORCID username and password or you can sign-in with your Google, Facebook, or institutional sign-in credentials.